maxtoroq/maxtoroq.github.io/DbExtensions/docs/migrating/to-v6.md

 ### Removed dependency on DbCommandBuilder and added new configuration properties

-DbExtensions relied on **DbCommandBuilder** for provider specific details, such as how to quote identifiers and what parameter prefix to use.
+DbExtensions relied on DbCommandBuilder for provider specific details, such as how to quote identifiers and what parameter prefix to use.
 This ensured maximum compatibility with providers.
 Sadly, DbCommandBuilder is not available on .NET Core.
-Instead, new configuration properties were added to [DatabaseConfiguration][3], with defaults for popular providers like **System.Data.SqlClient** and **MySql.Data.MySqlClient**.
+Instead, new configuration properties were added to [DatabaseConfiguration][3], with defaults for popular providers like System.Data.SqlClient and MySql.Data.MySqlClient.

 ### Removed Affect* methods